sitthykun/smilevalidation/README.md

  # override the new rule
  val.setRule(rule= Rule2())
 ```
-getQualityOne method will present the new rule functino
+getQualityOne method will present the new rule function

 ```
 # Two elements with Rule2 class